Quickening (Angel): Plot

 Sahjhan brings Holtz to a gym where their "minions" await for Holtz's instruction.
 The lawyers at Wolfram and Hart plan their attack on the hotel to acquire the baby from Darla.
 Gavin works with a military leader on getting into the hotel and Lilah arranges for a special doctor who will do the actual delivery.
 When her own life is threatened Darla is forced to help in the fight that is about to erupt at the hospital between the vampires and the gang.
 Fred holds a knife to Darla's stomach which holds the vampires off temporarily, but Fred unintentionally informs the other vampires that the knife can't hurt the baby and the fight starts.

 The gang is able to escape unharmed despite the vampires and military men throughout the hospital.
 Darla tries to hide her true feelings, but Angel senses her human-like feelings towards her unborn child.
 The gang make plans for a quick stop at the hotel for the scrolls but intend to get out of town.
 Holtz attacks the military men guarding the hotel and proceeds inside where the doctor and others are waiting for Angel and Darla to return.
 Holtz disposes of the men and doctor, much to the surprise of Wolfram and Hart's lawyers who watch and listen to the battle with the surveillance equipment.

 Angel leaves Darla and his friends parked in an empty alley while he goes for the scrolls.
 He directs them to leave without him if he doesn't return in five minutes.
 He finds the hotel a mess and his old enemy, Holtz, waiting for him.
 Darla screams as her water has broken and she's gone into active labor, but Angel still hasn't returned.

-Production details

-In the scene where Wolfram and Hart's surveillance tapes from the hotel are being transcribed, the dialogue being typed up by the man monitoring the cameras is from the previous episode, but it doesn't match up exactly.
-For example, after being hit by Cordelia in the previous episode, Angel tells her, "You can't hurt me - I'm a vampire," but in the transcription on-screen his line is recorded as, "No, no, that's good."